Lake Edna

 Lake Edna is a freshwater lake located along Icicle Ridge, approximately 10 miles west of the city of Leavenworth in Chelan County, Washington.
 Because of its close proximity to Icicle Ridge Trail, the lake is a popular area for hiking, swimming, and fishing.
 Lake Alice is a short distance in a prominent cirque on the opposite side of Icicle Ridge.

 Lake Edna sits on a highly glaciated and semibarren alpine basin, surrounded by heather and other wildflowers and a coniferous presence primarily larch pines.
 Self-issued Alpine Lake Wilderness permit required for transit within the Lake Edna area.

 Along with neighboring lakes, Lake Edna was given its name by Albert Hale Sylvester, a topographer for the United States Geological Survey working throughout the North Cascades National Park Complex in the 1900s.

-Climate

-Avalanche Lake is located in a hemiboreal climate, part of the marine west coast climate zone of western North America, which under the Köppen climate classification, a subtype for this climate is a "dry-summer subtropical" climate, often referred to as "Mediterranean".

-The average temperature is 2 °C. The warmest month is August, with an average temperature of 16 °C, and the coldest month is January, at an average of −5 °C. The average rainfall is 1687 millimeters per year.
-The wettest month is December, with 233 millimeters of rain, and the least in July, with 28 millimeters of rain.

 Access

 The foot trail starts at the Chatter Creek Trailhead at the end of USFS Road 7609 on the north bank of Icicle Creek.
 Chatter Creek Trail #1580 is approximately 5.5 miles long and travels fairly closely to the course of Chatter Creek.
 The trail leads past Lake Sylvester and Lake Alice reaching and joining Icicle Ridge Trail #1580 on the north skirt of Grindstone mountain.
 Access to Lake Edna is right off Icicle Ridge Trail to the right (east) of its junction with Chatter Creek Trail.
 Icicle Ridge Trail shortly afterwards will follow the ridge to Lake Ida on the right and Lake Augusta over the east slope of Big Jim Mountain.

 Campsites are located along the first few miles of Chatter Creek Trail until the trail becomes more forested around the bowls formed for Lakes Sylvester and Alice.
 Several campsites are also located around the shore of Lake Augusta, past Lake Edna.
 Self-issued Alpine Lake Wilderness permit required for transit within the Grindstone Mountain area and can be obtained at the Chatter Creek Trailhead and the Campground past the Guard station.